 While the Pixel 6 Pro isn’t the best smartphone money can buy right now, it comes pretty close.
-Google has stepped up its smartphone game in the last year, and this next-gen Android headliner is its crowning achievement.
+Google has stepped up its smartphone game lately, and this next-gen Android headliner is its crowning achievement.

 A particularly strong camera, a fantastic screen and a great software experience all add up to a genuinely top-tier package.
 It doesn’t sport the best battery life or power, but those minor shortcomings aside, the Pixel 6 Pro finally sees Google take its place at the smartphone industry’s top table, with the device easily ranking among the best Android phones.